 EDITORS’ NOTE – comment from Heathrow rap meeting: We should consider whether there is a requirement to filter X3 at the NE to reduce traffic volumes.

 EDITORS’ NOTE – comment from Heathrow rap meeting: We should consider whether there is a requirement to de-duplicate traffic in X3

+EDITOR’S NOTE – comment from SA3-LI meeting: Ensure that the requirements are only about the protocol and not the wider interface.

 A.1.1 Basic Functionality